LuigiFederico/PatchCore-for-Industrial-Anomaly-Detection/README.md

 [Source](https://github.com/amazon-science/patchcore-inspection/blob/main/images/architecture.png)

 ## Usage from Colab

-You can easly run our code on the provided [Colab Jupyther Notebook](https://colab.research.google.com/drive/1mNQly_8bWsa208bxplfphZHMygwgt2Dh?usp=sharing).
-We suggest to use a GPU runtime.

 First of all, install all the required frameworks and import our repository.
 Then, you need to __choose which backbone you want to use__ as _Pretrained Encoder_ to run the PatchCore method.
 If you want to run the vanilla version of PatchCore, use `WideResNet50` as backbone.
 If you want to test the CLIP version, then you can choose between the following architectures: